PundiAI/fx-docs/tutorials/installation.md

 ## Install Go

 Install `go` by following the [official docs](https://golang.org/doc/install).
 There may be `permissions denied` issues with unzipping the go zip file, try using `sudo su` to resolve it.
-If you are remoting into a terminal, you may input this command replacing `go1.17.1` with whatever version you would like that is later than 1.16 then continue with the installation based on the [official docs](https://golang.org/doc/install):
+If you are remoting into a terminal, you may input this command replacing `go1.17.1` with whatever version you would like that is later than 1.16 then CONTINUE with the installation based on the [official docs](https://golang.org/doc/install):

 ```bash
 wget https://dl.google.com/go/go1.17.1.linux-amd64.tar.gz